-3.3 Socio cultural factors of tourism
+4.3 Socio cultural factors of tourism

 Socio-cultural aspects such as, race, tribe, ethnicity, religion and social level also play important role in tourism development.
-Racial distribution of population, ethnic identity as well as way of life at people are also important.
-Racially and enthnically district areas also attract to must such as Jarwas at Andaman and Nicobar Island.
+Racial distribution of population, ethnic identity as well as way of life of people are also important.
+Racially and enthnically distnict areas also attract to must such as Jarwas at Andaman and Nicobar Island.

-3.4 Cultural factors:
+4.4 Cultural factors :

-Such as customs and traditions at ethnically district populat8ion group, folk culture or traditions such as folk dance folk musk, traditional art forms and paintings crafts etc. are also responsible to a great extent in attracting tourists.
-For example tribal, songs and music, dance, bamboo, cane ball metal, products etc. are at great magenetic attraction for tourists.
+Cultural factors such as customs and traditions at ethnically distnict population group, folk culture or traditions such as folk dance folk musk, traditional art forms and paintings crafts etc. are also responsible to a great extent in attracting tourists.
+For example tribal songs and music, dance, bamboo, cane ball, metal products etc. are at great magenetic attraction for tourists.

-3.5 Economic Factors of Tourism
+4.5 Economic Factors of Tourism

 Levels and Economy is another important aspect of tourism.
 Economically developed as well as backward regions also can attract tourists.
 For example towns and cities with its economic base is another source of tourist attraction.
 Similarly rural areas i.e. villages can also attract tourist.
-In economically developed areas or country contain higheruse building with differential architectural style, old buildings etc. also play an important role in bringing tourists towards, itself.
-In addition, in developed areas diversified economic activities also can attracts tourists.
-Because of which most developed cities of the world attracts tourist in large number.
+In economically developed areas or countries contain higher building with differential architectural style, old buildings etc. These also play an important role in bringing tourists towards, itself.
+In addition, in developed areas diversified economic activities also can attract tourists.
+Because of this most developed cities of the world attract tourist in large number.
 Contrary to developed urban areas least developed remote villages also attract tourists.